Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 As well as seeking answers at the inquest, if it can be established that Teegan’s death was avoidable, the family will be able to bring a claim for compensation arising from her loss.

 These cases are often referred to as Fatal Accident Claims.
-Whilst no amount of compensation can replace the loss of a loved one, they can be a crucial means of securing a family’s financial future when they have lost not only the income that loved one may have provided, but also their support with many aspects of day to day life such as cooking, cleaning and the other chores associated with running a household and childcare.
+Whilst no amount of compensation can replace the loss of a loved one, this type of claim can be a crucial means of securing a family’s financial future when they have lost not only the income that loved one may have provided, but also their support with many aspects of day to day life such as cooking, cleaning and the other chores associated with running a household and childcare.

 How can we help